Swarnendu0123/http-request-inspector/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make changes and test them thoroughly.
 4. Commit your changes and push them to your fork.
-5. Submit a pull request to the main repository's `master` branch.
+5. Submit a pull request to the main repository's `main` branch.

 ## License